reframe-hpc/reframe/docs/tutorial.rst

 .. versionadded:: 3.7

 Sometimes a test may need to access processor topology information for the partition it runs so as to better set up the run.
-Of course, you could hard code the information in the test, but wouldn't be so portable.
+Of course, you could hard code the information in the test, but it wouldn't be so portable.
 ReFrame auto-detects the local host topology and it can also auto-detect the topology of remote hosts.
 It makes available this information to the test through the :attr:`current_partition`'s :attr:`~reframe.core.systems.SystemPartition.processor` attribute.